 Polyethylene is found in high-tech applications, including bulletproof vests made from UHMWPE fibers, aerospace components, and 3D printing filaments.
 These specialized uses demonstrate its strength, adaptability, and potential for innovation.

-Environmental Impact and Polyethylene Recycling
+Environmental Profile and Polyethylene Recycling

 Conclusion